ricksbrown/cowsay/README.md

 One JAR to find them,
 One JAR to bring them all,
 and in the pasture bind them

-# Internationalization
-This version of cowsay fully supports i18n.

-New and/or improved translations welcome - the default (English) messages can be found in the file `src/main/resources/MessagesBundle.properties`

 # Usage
 All the ways of using it support configuration consistent with the commandline flags of the original application.